Atlantic horseshoe crab: Anatomy and physiology

 A wide range of marine species become attached to the carapace, including algae, flat worms, mollusks, barnacles, and bryozoans, and horseshoe crabs have been described as 'walking museums' due to the number of organisms they can support.
 In areas where Limulus is common, the shells, exoskeletons or exuviae (molted shells) of horseshoe crabs frequently wash up on beaches, either as whole shells, or as disarticulated pieces.

 The brain and the heart are located in the prosoma.
 On the underside of the prosoma, six pairs of appendages occur, the first of which (the small pincers or chelicerae) are used to pass food into the mouth, which is located in the middle of the underside of the cephalothorax, between the chelicerae.
-Although most arthropods have mandibles, the horseshoe crab is jawless.

-The second pair of appendages, the pedipalps, are used as walking legs; in males they are tipped with 'claspers', which are used during mating to hold onto the female's carapace.
-The remaining four pairs of appendages are the 'pusher legs', also used in locomotion.
-The first four pairs of legs have claws, the last pair has a leaf-like structure used for pushing.

-The opisthosoma bears a further six pairs of appendages; the first pair houses the genital pores, while the remaining five pairs are modified into flattened plates, known as book gills, that allow them to breathe underwater, and can also allow them to breathe on land for short periods of time, provided the gills remain moist.
+Although most arthropods have mandibles, the horseshoe crab is jawless, instead relying on the chelicerae to perform similar functions.
+The remaining ten additional limbs, the pedipalps, are used for locomotion on the sea floor.
+Males of the species develop clasping hooks on the first pair of pedipalps in order to hold on to the female during mating.
+The posterior pair end in structures used for burrowing into the sediment.

-The telson (i.e., tail or caudal spine) is used to steer in the water and also to flip itself over if stuck upside down.
+The telson (i.e., tail) is used by the horseshoe crab to steer during locomotion and to maintain stability while moving along the seafloor.
+The telson may also be used by L. polyphemus to right itself if flipped upside down.
+Horseshoe crabs are often flipped over by currents, and in this position they are vulnerable to suffocation.

 Among other senses, they have a small chemoreceptor organ that senses smells on the triangular area formed by the exoskeleton beneath the body near the ventral eyes.